jpuum/jpuum.github.io/_posts/2020-11-09-rgb-edge-detection.md

 date:   2020-11-09 22:00:00
 ---

 Recently I came across the edge detection algorithm by Chaudhuri and Dutta, as I wanted to develop a deeper understading how edge detection works in theory and practice, especially in RGB color space.
 Their proposed algorithm uses some techniques which are also in use in today's state-of-the-art methods.
 I will provide a brief review of the paper in this post and compare it to the state-of-the-art methods of today.
-My very unoptimized Python version of this algorithm is available in [GitHub].
+My very unoptimized Python version of this algorithm is available in [GitHub](https://github.com/jpuum/rgb_edge_detection).

 ## Overview

 Edge detection is an extremely important function in computer vision, as it reduces the amount of data which has to be processed, while preserving useful structural information about object boundaries.
 About 90% of the edge information of an RGB image is available in the corresponding grayscale image, but the remaining 10% can be important.
 The paper proposed an edge detection method which consists of four parts; smoothing, directional color difference calculation, thresholding and thinning [1].

 I chose this image of a beautiful red Tesla Model S as the object on which I applied the edge detection algorithm.
-Now let's see step by step how the algorithm works.
+Let's see step by step how the algorithm works.

 <div class="imgcap">
 <img src="/images/t_models.jpg">
-<div class="thecap">The original image of Tesla Model S.</div>
+<div class="thecap">Figure 1.
+The original image of Tesla Model S.</div>
 </div>

 ## Adaptive median filter